alpinocode/AppEventDicoding/README.md

-🚀 Fitur Utama
+🚀 Main Features

-✅ Menampilkan event berdasarkan kategori Upcoming, Finished, dan Favorite✅ Melihat detail event✅ Menyimpan event ke daftar favorit✅ Mengatur preferensi pengguna melalui menu Settings✅ Notifikasi pengingat event

-🛠 Teknologi yang Digunakan
+✅ Display events based on categories: Upcoming, Finished, and Favorite✅ View event details✅ Save events to the favorite list✅ Configure user preferences through the Settings menu✅ Event reminder notifications

+🛠 Technologies Used

 Kotlin

-MVVM Architecture

 LiveData

-Glide (untuk gambar event)
+Glide (for event images)

 RecyclerView

 Navigation Component

-📦 Instalasi & Menjalankan Aplikasi
+📦 Installation & Running the App

-Clone Repository
+Clone the Repository

 git clone https://github.com/username/repository-name.git
 cd repository-name

-Buka di Android Studio
+Open in Android Studio

-Buka Android Studio
+Open Android Studio

-Pilih Open an Existing Project
+Select Open an Existing Project

-Arahkan ke folder proyek ini

-Jalankan Aplikasi

-Hubungkan perangkat atau gunakan emulator
+Navigate to the project folder

+Run the Application

+Connect a device or use an emulator

-Klik Run ▶️
+Click Run ▶️

-🤝 Kontribusi
+🤝 Contribution

-Jika ingin berkontribusi dalam proyek ini:
+If you would like to contribute to this project:

-Fork repository ini
+Fork this repository

-Buat branch baru (git checkout -b feature-branch)
+Create a new branch (git checkout -b feature-branch)

-Lakukan perubahan
+Make changes

-Commit perubahan (git commit -m "Menambahkan fitur X")
+Commit the changes (git commit -m "Added feature X")

-Push ke branch (git push origin feature-branch)
+Push to the branch (git push origin feature-branch)

-Buat Pull Request
+Create a Pull Request

-📜 Lisensi
+📜 License

-Proyek ini dilisensikan di bawah MIT License.
+This project is licensed under the MIT License.

-✨ Kontak & Informasi
+✨ Contact & Information

-📧 Email: alfinohasan@gmail.com🔗 LinkedIn: https://www.linkedin.com/in/alfino-hasan-4567292b2/🐦
+📧 Email: alfinohasan@gmail.com🔗 LinkedIn: Alfino Hasan

+For any questions or suggestions, feel free to reach out! 🚀

 Jika ada pertanyaan atau saran, jangan ragu untuk menghubungi! 🚀